barneysbees/frisch/README.md

-#Hivemind
+#Frisch
-Hivemind is an agent-based model for simulating the development of a honeybee colony.
+Frisch is an agent-based model for simulating the development of a honeybee colony.